xiaoqianWX/AI-VIS/README.md

 # AI-VIS

-AI-VIS is a Condiitional GAN(CGAN) based model that simulates visible imagery from multiple IR channels of geostationary weather satellites during nighttime.
+AI-VIS is a Conditional GAN(CGAN) based model that simulates visible imagery from multiple IR channels of geostationary weather satellites at night.

 The model is trained on Himawari-8/9 Full Disk and Target Area data.
 The model has been tested on other modern satellites including GOES-R series and GK-2A.
 Support is expected in the future.